gman999/doc/openbsd/soekris-4801-openbsd.md

 A Soekris box running OpenBSD is more than adequate for use as a serial console server, a recursive/caching DNS, a lightweight monitoring server, etc., without installing any third-party software.

+In terms of formatting with this piece:

+* __bold__ indicates user input

+* indented and shadowed indicates standard output displayed

+* a number after a command, such as sshd(8) indicates an OpenBSD manual page

+* and { } represents custom user input, such as a user name

 ###The Install###

 Needs: